 English - Key Stage 3

-Our flexible curriculum is based around the needs of the children.
+Our flexible curriculum is based around the needs of the children and our pupils are grouped into ability-based sets.
 After investigating a text, pupils have opportunities to develop their reading comprehension skills and glean effective techniques for their own writing.
-Teacher demonstration follows – a process that the class are very much involved with – and then supported and independent writing.
 Interwoven to the curriculum are grammar, punctuation and spelling lessons, which support pupils’ reading comprehension and writing.
+Alongside English lessons, we also offer all pupils twenty minutes of additional shared class reading time each day with their form class.
+In addition, pupils are encouraged to read at home and complete a reading record, whilst at school they are guided towards selecting appropriate texts from our school library that both challenge and inspire them

-- they can write clearly, accurately and coherently for the right purpose and audience
+- pupils can write clearly, accurately and coherently for the right purpose and audience

-- they are competent in speaking and listening during class discussions, debates and formal presentations
+- pupils are competent in speaking and listening during class discussions, debates and formal presentations

-- they read with understanding to inform and for enjoyment
+- pupils read with understanding, to inform and for enjoyment

 We offer many opportunities for enrichment throughout the year.
 For those that have an interest in performing, there is a weekly drama club that takes place after school.
 Many of these pupils will be involved in the school’s annual play which is always incredibly popular.
-Pupils relish the chance to dress up as their favourite book characters as they participate in literary-themed activities in celebration of World Book Day, raising money for Book Aid in the process.
-In a drive to promote reading for pleasure, we offer pupils reading points for successfully completing challenges linked to the books they read at home and those with the highest totals are rewarded a place on a reward trip at the end of the year – this year, they enjoyed a visit to Harry Potter World.
-For our avid readers we run a book club, where pupils explore the books kindly gifted to us by The Book Trust.
-Pupils also enjoy the opportunity to watch a theatre production in London.
-In addition, we ensure we link literacy to other areas of the curriculum, such as enrichment days and collaboration with the talented artists at Ingestre Hall.
-Pupils also contribute towards our school website, gaining valuable journalistic skills in the process.
-Each year, we participate in the middle schools Poetry Slam competition and we have also enjoyed success at the mock trial, both of which help pupils develop their oral skills and self-confidence.
+Pupils relish the chance to dress up as their favourite book characters as they participate in literary-themed activities in celebration of World Book Day.
+In a drive to promote reading for pleasure, we offer pupils reading points for regular reading at home, as well as rewards such as gaining extra playtime for regular reading.
+Each year, we participate in the middle schools Poetry Slam competition and we have also enjoyed success at the mock trial, both of which help pupils develop their oracy skills and self-confidence.

 The Other Side of Truth by Beverley Naidoo